-The General Internship Experience is based in a university affiliated public city hospital in downtown Atlanta, Grady Health System (GHS), which serves as the primary teaching hospital for the Emory University School of Medicine.
-Within a large, inner-city hospital setting, interns gain diverse clinical experiences with child and adult psychiatric and medical patients with severe psychopathology and life stressors.
-Training for the Neuropsychology Track interns occurs through the neuropsychology services of three facilities within Emory Healthcare: the Emory University Center for Rehabilitation Medicine (CRM), Children’s Health Care of Atlanta (CHOA), and Wesley Woods Center (WW).
-Each intern will complete six month major rotations at two of these sites.
-All interns complete a rotation in adult neuropsychology at the CRM, and either complete a rotation in pediatric neuropsychology at CHOA or in geriatric neuropsychology at WW.
-These rotations allow the interns to receive experience working with patients across a wide range of ages.
-The didactic opportunities on the NT track also address topics pertinent to adult, child, and geriatric neuropsychology, making this a uniquely comprehensive internship experience that will prepare interns for postdoctoral fellowships and careers in adult, child, or geriatric neuropsychology.
+The General Internship Experience is based at Grady Health System (GHS), a university affiliated public hospital located in downtown Atlanta that serves as the primary teaching hospital for the Emory University School of Medicine.
+Within this large urban hospital setting, interns gain diverse clinical experiences with child and adult psychiatric and medical patients with severe psychopathology and life stressors.
+The Neuropsychology Track offers rich and diverse training experiences through the neuropsychology services of three facilities within Emory Healthcare: the Emory University Center for Rehabilitation Medicine (CRM), Children’s Health Care of Atlanta (CHOA), and Wesley Woods Center (WW).
 The NT meets APA Division 40, Houston Conference, and Association of Internship Training Centers in Neuropsychology (AITCN) criteria for neuropsychology training.

 Finally, the training environment yields opportunities for interns to learn about key systemic aspects of professional functioning.
 For instance, interns gain experience in interdisciplinary collaboration, which is inherent to work in academic health science center settings.
 Interns also learn to utilize community and systems-based interventions that are vital to effective work with the clinical populations served.

 Throughout the year, the interplay of science and practice is emphasized.
-Didactic learning in seminars is clinically relevant and supervision focuses on utilizing the psychological literature to inform clinical practice, as well as applying a scientific method of thought to assessment, case conceptualization, and intervention planning.
-Through their clinical work, training activities, applied research endeavors, and community engagement in public policy advocacy relative to issues that concern both professional psychology and the public interest, faculty members model a range of professional role functions from which interns can draw as reference points for informing their own professional role development.
+Didactic learning in seminars centers on clinically relevant content areas and supervision focuses on utilizing the psychological literature to inform clinical practice, as well as applying a scientific method of thought to assessment, case conceptualization, and intervention planning.
+Additionally, faculty members model a range of professional role functions through their clinical work, training activities, applied research endeavors, community engagement, and public policy advocacy relative to issues that concern both professional psychology and the public interest from which interns can draw as reference points for informing their own professional role development.